matjp/latex-preview/README.md

 * Page Buffer Size: Number of pages to pre-render.
 Default 2
 * LaTeX Font Dir: Path to the font directory of your LaTeX distribution.
 Required
 * Debug Mode: Print debug messages?
 Default false

-## Getting Started

-1. Search for LaTeX Preview in VS Code Extensions and click Install
-2. Go to the extension settings and set the LaTeX font diretory for your LaTeX distribution
-3. Open a LaTeX file and run LaTeX Preview: Show Preview from the Command Palette or click the Preview icon

 ## No preview showing?